madetech/blog/books/building_better_software_teams/empowerment/giving-teams-freedom.md

-# Giving teams freedom to structure their own time/11 shocking reasons to fire your project manager
+# Giving teams freedom to structure their own time

 It can be scary to devolve a lot of managerial and planning responsibility to teams but we've found lots of positives in changing the way we approach time management.
 Allowing teams the ability to plan their workloads, holidays, working location and client engagement has resulted in a greater sense of ownership on projects.

-As a result of these changes we've noticed;
+As a result of these changes we've noticed:

  * Better quality of work through sense of ownership

  * Better value in engagements for our clients